Netardent/Generic-Testdata-Framework/README.md

 Furthermore this demonstrates the common use of header and footer _Template_-files from those directories while the _Template_files for the _Tests_ might differ depending on the _Test Scenario_.

+The resulting Robot Framework testsuite-files are generated to the "testsuite"-directory (as configured in the _Arguments_-file).
+This directory should be empty in the first place and after starting the _Generic Testdata Framework_ for the example new testsuite-files will show up there.
+It should be quite straightforward to match how the resulting files are generated from the _Template_-files and the content of the Excel-files.

+To startup the example using Ant just issue the following command from the "gtf_root" directory of your installation:

+	ant -f robot_gtf_ant.xml

+If you are not using Ant the startup using plain Java looks as follows:

+	java -jar robot_gtf.jar sampleArguments.txt

+The example project is hopefully a good basis for starting own projects based on the _Generic Testdata Framework_.
+It is recommended to start with a small example to see how things work out.
+Of course it is also possible to integrate the framework into already existing Robot Tests "relatively" easy as then the template files are basically already available.
+Of course it depends heavily on the current test implementation how easily this can really be achieved.